By Monica Nawrocki

 I cast, narrowly missing Ben’s head, and reeled the line back in at a perfect, steady pace.
 When the empty hook popped out of the water, I almost couldn’t believe it.
+I looked at my brother.
 “Why can’t I ever catch one?”
 I wailed.
-I threw down the useless rod and crossed my arms.
+I threw down my obviously defunct rod and crossed my arms.

 Ben patted the ground beside him and after a few seconds of pouting, I plopped down and began to chatter.
-Then I remembered the shushing with Dad and stopped talking abruptly.
+Then I remembered the shushing with my father and stopped abruptly.
 My brother looked at me with his eyebrows raised.

 “Better I shush, right?”

 “It’s okay,” he said.
 “Boats are noisier than you.”
 He nodded at the tug boat moving steadily through the middle of the channel.
-I pondered all the shushing from my Dad for a brief moment, then moved on.
+I pondered all the shushing from my father for a brief moment, then dismissed it.

 “Why are they called tugboats?”

-One simple question launched Ben into a soliloquy.
-Turns out he loved two things: soccer and tugboats.
+That one simple question launched my brother into a soliloquy.
+Turns out my brother loved two things: soccer and tugboats.
 That day, I learned that my quiet, unassuming brother had his life mapped out.
 He would work hard at soccer – and hard enough at school – and earn himself a scholarship to college.
 He would play four more years of soccer . . .

 “And then play in the World Cup?”
 I asked.

-“No,” he said.
-“Then I will graduate, hang up my cleats, and get a job.
-On a tugboat.
-And one day, I’m going to be a captain with my own tug.”
+“No,” he said with a soft smile.
+“Then I will graduate and get a job on a tugboat.
+I will be a captain with my own tug one day.”

 “Why do you like them so much?
 Tugs?”
 I asked, squinting out at the squat little boat.
 It was not nearly as pretty as the sailboats.

 “Look what they can do,” Ben said, pointing.
-I followed his finger to the huge container ship behind the tug.
+I followed his finger to the huge container ship following the tug.

 “It can outrun a big ship?”
 This didn’t seem like such a big deal.

 I looked again.
 I saw the line.
-I had watched tugs move through this channel my whole life.
+I had watched tugs move through this straight my whole life.
 How had I missed this?

 To be certain I understood, I pointed at the tug, then the ship.
 “That is pulling that?”
 I asked.

 “Why doesn’t it just drive its own self?”
-I asked.
+I demanded.

 “Well, the big ships can’t maneuver in small places.
 They need help to dock.
 And to get out of narrow waters.
 Lots of stuff.
-Sometimes, you just can’t get where you’re going without a little help.”
+Sometimes, you just can’t get where you need to get to without a little help.”

 I mulled that over.